CONDITIONS

 How Is Pelvic Pain Diagnosed?

-A systematic process is crucial in diagnosing pelvic pain to ensure that patients receive the highest quality of care tailored to their values.
+A systematic approach is key to diagnosing pelvic pain to ensure patients receive the best care possible.

-At Happiher, a detailed and thoughtful approach is key to understanding pelvic pain.
+At Happiher a thorough and thoughtful approach is key to understanding pelvic pain.

 Your assessment may include:

-Pelvic examination (only if appropriate and comfortable for you)
+Pelvic examination (if appropriate and comfortable for you)

 MRI scan if deep endometriosis or complex pelvic pathology is suspected